We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-“The Obesity Code” has over 7,000 Amazon reviews averaging 4.7 out of 5 stars.
+“The Obesity Code” has more than 24,000 Amazon reviews and an average rating of 4.6 out of 5 stars.

 This book is a worthwhile read for vegans, vegetarians, or pescatarians who are interested in keto.

-Will Cole, a chiropractor and natural medicine doctor, authored this book, which offers a plant-based approach to the ketogenic diet.
+Will Cole, a chiropractor and natural medicine doctor, wrote this book, which offers a plant-based approach to the ketogenic diet.

-It has over 1,000 Amazon reviews averaging 4.4 out of 5 stars.
+It has more than 2,900 Amazon reviews and an average rating of 4.4 out of 5 stars.

-In addition, she offers this cookbook that contains a collection of over 100 keto-friendly versions of recipes that are popular in the Southern United States, such as biscuits and sausage gravy.
+In addition, she offers this cookbook that contains a collection of more than 100 keto-friendly versions of recipes that are popular in the southern United States, such as biscuits and sausage gravy.

 The book also contains grocery lists and a key to help you easily identify recipes that suit your specific dietary needs.

-It has over 3,300 Amazon reviews averaging 4.8 out of 5 stars.
+It has more than 11,000 Amazon reviews and an average rating of 4.7 out of 5 stars.